 A number of states do not have PSD programs approved into their SIPs.
 In those states, EPA's regulations at 40 CFR 52.21 govern, and either EPA or the state as EPA's delegatee acts as the permitting authority.
-On the other hand, most states have PSD programs that have been approved into their SIPs, and these states implement their PSD programs and act as the permitting authority.
-Kansas has a SIP-approved PSD program.
+However, most states have PSD programs that have been approved into their SIPs, and these states implement their PSD programs and act as the permitting authority.
+Tennessee has a SIP-approved PSD program.